 The seat of the American President, the White House is almost synonymous with the American government itself.
 Plans for a presidential palace began soon after American independence and by 1800, the original White House building was almost complete.
 John Adams was the first American president to take up residence in the building.

-The building has a neoclassical architecture with northern and southern facades.
+The famous american building has a neoclassical architecture with northern and southern facades.
 The northern façade has a columned portico while the southern façade has a semi-circular portico.
 The White House has undergone numerous renovations and expansions over the course of its history.
 Most notable among these was the restoration work done by Jacqueline Kennedy, the wife of President of John F. Kennedy.

 The Washington National Cathedral is the second largest cathedral in the United States.
 It is built in a Neo-Gothic style inspired by the medieval European churches of the 14th century.
 Construction on the iconic cathedral building began as early as 1907 and continued in some form for nearly 90 years.